 I understand that it is my responsibility to read and abide by this agreement, even if I do not agree with it.
-If I have any questions about the VCCS and Reynolds Information Technology Acceptable Use Agreement, I understand that I need to contact Reynolds Information Security Officer or appropriate college official.
+If I have any questions about the VCCS Information Technology Acceptable Use Agreement, I understand that I need to contact the college Information Security Officer or appropriate college official.